crazywhalecc/static-php-cli/README.md

 bin/spc micro:combine my-app.phar -I "memory_limit=4G" -I "disable_functions=system" --output my-app-2
 ```

 > In some cases, PHAR files may not run in a micro environment.
+Overall, micro is not production ready.

 ### Use fpm